 Find out more information at the Cango Ostrich Website.

 You are in a cage attached to the side of a boat.
 It's the easiest diving we've ever done, but it is also by far the most exciting.
 Imagine having a great white shark bump the cage you are standing in.
 Watch it breach over and over again as it jumps after the fish head used as bait to attract the shark.
 Sharks are an endangered species and the more people understand the shark and learn to love them rather than fear them, the better off the entire ecosystem will be.

 Cape Town is one of those amazing cities where you find yourself saying "I could live here!"
 It's beautiful, it's filled with culture and modern living, it has everything from markets to boutiques and it has adventure.
 There is paragliding off Lions Head and Abseilling (rappelling) off Table Mountain.
-Unfortunately we had high winds durin our time in Cape Town and both activities were cancelled for three days straight, but it gives us all the more reason to go back!
+Unfortunately we had high winds during our time in Cape Town and both activities were cancelled for three days straight, but it gives us all the more reason to go back!
 Just because we missed out on jumping off mountains, doesn't mean we didn't have fun!
 We went sandboarding at the dunes and enjoyed the V&A Waterfront to the fullest.
 There is so much to do in and near Cape Town.

 Rent a car and see the Penguins in Simons Town and make sure to visit the famous Cape of Good Hope.
 If you feel like splurging, make sure to have a meal at the Twelve Apostles.
 Better yet, stay there!
 The Twelve Apostles is repeatedly voted as one of Cape Town’s best hotels.
 It overlooks the sea and each month they have a delicious wine pairing which we just happened to be there at the right time for!

-Suggested Places to Stay for itinerary.
+Suggested Places to Stay for South Africa itinerary.

 Durban - Oyster Box hotel